thomashhuang/ChessOpeningExplorer/README.md

-# CS 126 FinalProject
-This is an OpenFrameworks application to analyze and review chess openings and player repertoire.
+# Chess Opening Explorer
+### Thomas Huang

 [pgnlib]: http://pgnlib.sourceforge.net/ "pgnlib"
 [ofxDatGui]: https://github.com/braitsch/ofxDatGui "ofxDatGui"

+This is an OpenFrameworks application to analyze, review, and study chess openings and player repertoire.

+Written for my final project for CS 126 at UIUC.

 ## Libraries
 [pgnlib] is used to import PGN files into memory, and the internal game tree data structure will organize the games in a way that can easily be traversed.